shreyas07-master/e---Flesh/README.md

 ![image](https://github.com/user-attachments/assets/392c10fb-eb04-467e-8412-dfb7e3302157)

-This is a most engrossing and fascinating technology in a 3D printing with comes under the additive manufacturing
+This is a most engrossing and fascinating technology in a 3D printing with comes under the additive manufacturing, which sense the touch like human hand sensations.

+This working principle and method is that it converts the mechanical force/stress intpo the electronic signal .